IBMCodeLondon/chatbot-workshop/training.md

 # Step 2: Train Watson Assistant Service

-Now that we have designed the first dialogue between the chatbot and the user, we can train the Watson Assistant service. [https://ibm.biz/BdZNSp](Sign up) for an IBM Cloud account.
+Now that we have designed the first dialogue between the chatbot and the user, we can train the Watson Assistant service.
+[Sign up](https://ibm.biz/BdYMsy) for an IBM Cloud account.
 If you already have an account, sign into your account.

 1.  **Click on the Catalog** link in the top-right corner of the IBM Cloud dashboard.